thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/3functions/README.md

 ## Steps

-1. Create a function displayName(name)

-1. You can call the incoming data anything you want, it is your local reference to the data being passed in.
+1. Create a function called displayName which takes in a variable and displays the following message using console.log().
+You can call the incoming data anything you want, it is your local reference to the data being passed in.
+If you need help, or to continue, scroll down.

-1. In the function, print out the name by concatenating a string using + symbols with your variable to say:
     ```
     Hello, name-you-passed-in

+    ```
+    ```javascript
+    function displayName(name) {
+        console.log('Hello, ' + name)
+    }
+    ```

+1. Execute this function by adding this line after its definition:
+    ```javascript
+    displayName("Your name");
     ```

 ## Bonus